syncfusion-content/wpf-docs/wpf/Diagram/Node.md

 ## Padding

 `Padding` is used to leave space between the connector’s end point and the object to where it is connected.
-The [`ConnectorPadding`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Node.html#Syncfusion_UI_Xaml_Diagram_Node_ConnectorPadding) property of node defines the space to be left between the node bounds and its edges.
+The [`ConnectorPadding`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Node.html#Syncfusion_UI_Xaml_Diagram_Node_ConnectorPadding) property of `Node` defines the space to be left between the node bounds and its edges.

 {% tabs %}
 {% highlight xaml %}